beregok/TestBuilder/README.md

 # TestBuilder

-Program generate txt file to quiz moodle
+The program is to generate a text file of questions to import into Moodle
+Author: Vladimir Zelensky teacher